Protect Your Children By Following These Preventive Do’s and Don’ts

 That’s how lead dust can land in your pool and on your soil.

 Lead dust is dangerous.
-Even small levels of lead exposure can irreversibly influence children’s development, from ADHD and autism to brain damage and lower IQ.
+Even small levels of lead exposure can irreversibly influence children’s development, from ADHD and autism-like symptoms to brain damage and lower IQ.

 A pool should be a fun place to play and cool off during the summer, so make sure your water is clean and lead-free.
 If you think there is a chance that your pool may be contaminated, call a professional to test the water.
 You can never be too careful when it comes to your and your family’s safety.